education.vic.gov.au

 • Will the groupings or program options be flexible enough to change from term to term or semester to semester if student needs change?

-• What timetabling considerations need to be taken into account, for example which classes will EAL classes be blocked against in a secondary program?
+• What timetabling considerations need to be considered, for example, which classes will EAL classes be blocked against in a secondary program?

 Assessment and reporting